My Way Back to Ballet: Kathryn Morgan on Her Slow-But-Steady Return to Dance After an Unexpected Illness

 Morgan with her “To Dance” costar, Jesse Carrey, in the studio.
 Photo by Erin Kestenbaum, Courtesy Morgan.

-You now write an advice column for Dance Spirit.
+write an advice column for Dance Spirit.
 Between that and your online persona, do you feel pressure to always have an answer?

 For me the biggest thing is to tell the truth.
 And I have no problem sharing my own struggles.
 I’m not a person who has to appear perfect.
 I definitely feel a responsibility not to lead young dancers astray and say, “Everything in the ballet world is wonderful and it’s easy.”
 I love the mysteries of the ballet world and the glamour of it.
 But at the same time the world is changing, and ballet could be a dying art if we don’t keep up with that.
 I’m all about, Okay, let’s pull back the curtain, let’s get on YouTube, let’s share this with dancers.